 Ashish joined Watsi on July 4th, 2016.
-Five years ago, Ashish joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Ashish joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Ashish's most recent donation supported Kheng, a woman from Cambodia, to fund cataract surgery.

 Ashish has funded healthcare for 33 patients in 10 countries.